Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Torpedoed and sunk by U-221 (Trojer) on Oct.
-13-1942 while in convoy SC 104 on a voyage from Halifax to Belfast, position 53N 44W.
-Senta was torpedoed immediately after the British S/S Ashworth had been hit.
-The bad weather made it hard to see what was actually taking place, and when the rescue vessel came over to Senta's and Ashworth's position, both ships were gone with all hands (49 on Ashworth, 5227 gt).
+Senta was bound for Belfast Lough with a cargo of steel and pulp, sailing in station 102.
+On Oct.
+13, she was torpedoed and sunk by U-221 (Trojer), position 53N 44W.
+She was struck immediately after the British S/S Ashworth had been torpedoed.
+The bad weather made it hard to see what was actually taking place, and when the rescue vessel came over to Senta's and Ashworth's position, both ships were gone with all hands (49 on Ashworth).

-Some of the other merchant ships sunk: The British Empire Mersey 16 died, and Southern Empress 48 died, the Greek Nellie 32 died, the Yugoslavian Nikolina Matkovic 14 died, and the American Susana 38 died.
-Please go to my text under Potentilla for more on this battle, as well as D/S Fagersten and the external links at the end of this text.
+Some of the other merchant ships sunk: The British Empire Mersey (16 died) and Southern Empress (48 died), the Greek Nellie (32 died), the Yugoslavian Nikolina Matkovic (14 died), and the American Susana (38 died).

 Crew List - No survivors: